Sue Rushforth

 Description

-Everyone is welcome at Mendip Song Circle (new 2025) which will meet on an occasional basis to start and also available on demand!
-The format suits experienced singers as well as those with less confidence who may be feeling anxious and or who have never sung with a group before.
+The format suits experienced singers as well as those with less confidence who may be feeling anxious or who have never sung with a group before.

-The style and approach to singing is freestyle and informal, with percussion and song baths and with space to breathe and pause in-between.
+This approach to singing is freestyle and informal, with percussion and song baths and space to breathe and pause in-between.

 We introduce harmony and improvisation and simply go with the flow, exploring a variety of short songs, chants, mantras and rounds – inspired by cultures worldwide, including our own.